googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 **Figure 5.40 Combined effects of a transformation nested within the child sub-graph of another transformation.**

-While the PaintTransform and PaintVarTransform tables support several types of transforms, addition paint formats are defined to support specific transformations:
+While the PaintTransform and PaintVarTransform tables support several types of transforms, addition paint formats are defined to support specific
+transformations:

-* PaintTranslate and PaintVarTranslate support translation only.
+* PaintVarTranslate and PaintTranslate support translation only, with or without variation support, respectively.
-PaintVarTranslate can be used in a variable font to allow the translation vector to be variable.
-PaintTranslate provides a more compact representation when variation is not required.
 See 5.7.11.2.5.9 for format details.

-* PaintRotate and PaintVarRotate support rotation only.
-PaintVarRotate can be used in a variable font to allow the rotation angle and center of rotation to be variable.
-PaintRotate provides a more compact representation when variation is not required.
+* PaintVarRotate and PaintRotate support rotation only, with or without variation support, respectively.
 See 5.7.11.2.5.10 for format details.

-* PaintSkew and PaintVarSkew support skew only.
-PaintVarSkew can be used in a variable font to allow the skew angle and center of rotation to be variable.
-PaintSkew provides a more compact representation when variation is not required.
+* PaintVarSkew and PaintSkew support skew only, with or without variation support, respectively.
 See 5.7.11.2.5.11 for format details.

 When only one of these specific types of transformation is required, these formats provide a more compact representation than the PaintTransform or